csfx-py/mentor-backend/README.md

-# Backend for mentor space project that manages api for auth and serve hotel menu using express/mongoose
+# Backend for mentor space project that manages api for auth and serve using express/mongoose

 ## Clone app